Score Operator Newton transport: Discussion

-We introduce a new transport map construction based on infinite-dimensional score-matching.
-Our method is intended for settings where the scores of the reference and target measures are easily computed.
-We give sufficient conditions for the convergence of the KAM--Newton iterations, which are central to our construction.
-We conclude with remarks on theoretical and algorithmic extensions of this work.
+We introduce a new notion of infinite-dimensional score-matching that yields a Newton-type method for sampling, and we prove sufficient conditions for its convergence.
+Our method applies in settings where scores of the source and target measures are easily computed.
+We comment on theoretical and algorithmic features of this work that will spur further research.

-\paragraph{Numerical approximations.} The natural next step for the iterative constructions presented in this paper is to design computational algorithms that retain their functional/nonparametric character.
-At each step of the KAM--Newton iteration, one must solve a system of linear elliptic PDEs for $v_n$.
-Here it is natural to consider particle methods from fluid mechanics \citep{monaghan2012smoothed, cottet2000vortex}, which are usually accelerated by fast numerical linear algebra and have theoretical guarantees.
-Particle methods would naturally bridge PDEs with sampling, in the spirit of the present work.

-\paragraph{Geometric interpretation on the space of probability measures.} Both iterative constructions described in this paper rely on application of the contraction mapping principle to a score-matching operator.
-An illuminating theoretical direction would be to study the Frobenius--Perron operator of the dynamics $T_n \to T_{n+1}$ of these iterative constructions.
-Equivalently, analyzing the dynamics of $(T_{n})_\sharp \mu$ on the space of probability measures could help establish ergodicity (or convergence to $\nu$) with respect to a suitable geometry on that space.
-Establishing uniform ergodicity with respect to a geometry can also serve as an alternative proof of existence of a limiting transport map $T$.